Skip to main content

 Export to a Unity Catalog metric view

-1. In the Data tab, click the Kebab menu icon. kebab menu next to the dashboard local metric view.
+1. In the Data tab, click the Kebab menu icon. kebab menu next to the local metric view.

-2. Select Export to Metric View.
+2. Select Export to UC.

 3. (Optional) Edit the metric view name.